-A few years ago I was approached by a father who wanted his teenage son to begin learning Taekwondo with us.
+A few years ago, I was approached by a father who wanted his teenage son to begin learning Taekwondo with us.
 “He just sits around the house all day playing computer games,” the father complained, “His teachers think he’s completely disorganised and his grades are appalling.”

 Years later, that same student has a good career with multiple degrees, and he still credits his martial art training as being the turning point and defining factor in his success.
 “Taekwondo gave me the tools and belief in myself that I needed to succeed with anything I set my heart on”.

-What all teens want most, is to feel as though they belong.
+What all teens want most is to feel as though they belong.
 Michael, like many young people, was disengaged, not just from learning but from those around him.
 In addition to getting him off the couch, Taekwondo provided him with the opportunity to belong to something really special.
-Students appreciate the knowledge that they have control over setting their own goals, safe in the knowledge that their instructors and training mates will be there to support them every step of the way.
+Students appreciate they have control over setting their own goals, safe in the knowledge their instructors and training mates will be there to support them every step of the way.
 As one student explained to me once, “You know, the belt system is really a bit like life.
 It teaches you that any life goal has stages; you just need to define what those stages are and focus on them individually in a logical way.”

 To discover the difference that taekwondo can make to your teen’s life and learning and for your free trial sessions call (07) 3889 9551